zetkin/contributors-reference/style/scss/structure.md

 component.

-In other words, styling defined in `MyComponent.scss` is not allowed to affect the style or layout of `OtherComponent`, unless in cases where `OtherComponent` is composed within `MyComponent`.
+In other words, styling defined in `MyComponent.scss` is not allowed to affect the style or layout of `OtherComponent`, except in cases where `OtherComponent` is composed within `MyComponent`.

 ```scss